-The hypotheses for this study have been deduced from Lind's dual-aspect theory of moral judgment behavior and from his education theory of moral development (cf. Lind, 2002; 2008a; 2008b; Nowak & Lind, in press):
+The hypotheses for this study have been deduced from Lind's dual-aspect theory of moral judgment behavior and from his education theory of moral development (cf. Lind, 2002; 2008a; 2008b; Nowak & Lind, 2009; Schillinger 2013):

-- Not age but education drives moral development. - The preference for principled moral reasoning is already very strong when students enter college.
+- \$ Not age but education drives moral development. - \$ The preference for principled moral reasoning is already very strong when students enter college.
 Basic moral orientations seem to be acquired at an early age, or may be even inborn (Waal, 2006).
 Hence, they cannot be fostered in college any further and do not need to be fostered. - What needs to be fostered, however, is moral judgment competence, the ability to apply moral principles in every-day life (Kohlberg, 1964).
 We hypothesize also that education has little fostering effect because it does not exhaust the possibilities of good teaching.
-College teaching often seems to lack three essentials of effective and responsible teaching: a moral atmosphere of free discourse and mutual respect, opportunities for responsibility-taking and guidance for reflection and affect control (Perry, 1970; Lind, 200a; 200b; Sprinthall, Reiman & Thies-Sprinthall, 1993).
+College teaching often seems to lack three essentials of effective and responsible teaching: a moral atmosphere of free discourse and mutual respect, of opportunities for responsibility-taking and guidance for reflection and affect control, which should be seen as separable components of good teaching but must go together (Perry, 1970; Lind, 200a; 200b; Sprinthall, Reiman & Thies-Sprinthall, 1993).